 During the I.BMX.F.
 Congress the following policy was excepted, proposed by Mr. Vincenzo Cascino of Chile:

 "I.BMX.F.
 WILL HAVE AN OPEN POLICY, THAT MEANS THAT ANY ORGANIZATION, MEETING OUR RULES AND REGULATIONS WILL BE ABLE TO APPLY FOR A MEMBERSHIP, IN SPITE OF THE FACT WHETHER THEY ARE A PART OF A MOTORCYCLE ORGANIZATION OR BICYCLE ORGANIZATION.
 I.BMX.F.
 WILL TRIVE FOR WORLD-WIDE RECOGNITION AND BEING AN EQUAL PARTNER OF U.C.I.
 I.BMX.F.
-WANTS TO WORK TOGETHER WITH OTHER ORGANIZATIONS, NOT ABSORBED BY THEM !
+WANTS TO WORK TOGETHER WITH OTHER ORGANIZATIONS, NOT TO BE ABSORBED BY THEM.
 I.BMX.F.
 WILL HAVE ITS OWN IDENTITY AS A WORLD WIDE BMX ORGANIZATION AND WILL ASK FOR AN APPLICATION OF THE I.O.C."

 Remark Gerrit Does: Up till this day (2001), I still am 100% behind a policy like this.

 The I.BMX.F. rule-book had to be put together and printed (first issue December 1982).
+Big job to do so for the General secretary I.BMX.F., Gerrit Does.

 A Technical Committee had to be composed.
 For 1983 Mr. Bob Tedesco was appointed by the Congress to act as I.BMX.F. official during the 1983 Worlds in Holland.